lsu-ddem/pathways-site/content/3_Audio/2_SynthsAndMusic/2_Lesson_2/higherLevelSequences.md

 Events abstract away the Tone.Transport.schedule and provides the user with schedulable callback function actions to occur along the timeline.
 These events  can be scheduled to occur once, or multiple times for as long as the transport is running.

-Tone.Event has a few useful parameters:
+Tone.ToneEvent has a few useful parameters:

 * loop: tells the event to repeat
   * true of false